5 Boat Insurance Mistakes First-Time Boat Buyers Make

 There is big money to be made in the CNY boat storage business.

-Many larger marinas offer storage and have specialty insurance policies to protect against an assortment of risks, such as collapsed dry racks or fire that can destroy all the boats stored for their clients.
+Many larger marinas offer storage and have specialty insurance policies to cover various risks, such as collapsed dry racks or fire that can destroy all the boats stored for their clients.
 But it’s best to ask for proof of said coverage.

-Simply request a copy of their insurance policy or contact info for the carrier.
+Simply request a copy of their insurance policy or contact info for the insurer.

 You don’t want to store your boat with a facility that is not properly insured for three reasons:

 Regarding smaller players in the storage business, it’s not hard to find folks willing to store a few boats in their pole barns for a fee.
-However, it’s practically a guarantee that they are not properly insured for such enterprising endeavors.
+However, it’s possible that they are not properly insured for such enterprising endeavors.

 Mistake #5: Not Insuring with a Carrier That Specializes in Boat Insurance